Applications Open for Spring 2023

-Applications for the online master’s degree in computer science are being accepted for the Fall 2022 cohort.
-All required application materials must be submitted online by July 1, 2022 (Fall).
+Applications for the online master’s degree in computer science are being accepted for the Spring 2023 cohort.
+All required application materials must be submitted online by October 1, 2022 to be eligible for the $10K merit-based scholarship (or Nov 1 for the standard deadline).
 To learn more about applying to our online Master of Computer Science program, please visit our Admissions page.

-- Hands-on experience for real-world application and career advancement in the tech world
+- 3 hands-on software projects to demonstrate real-world application and support career advancement in tech

 - Flexible self-paced lectures and weekly live sessions with professors to develop graduate-level skills and thinking

 Our Computer Science Alumni have gone on to lucrative careers across a wide variety of fields.
 For example, past graduates of our MCS program have gone on to careers at Amazon, Meta, Google, Halliburton, JP Morgan Chase, Microsoft, Schlumberger, Two Sigma, Uber, and many other leading companies.

 -Scott Rixner, Faculty Director

 EXPECT WHAT YOU WOULD FROM AN ON-CAMPUS PROGRAM

 At Rice, we strive to deliver a personalized student experience that is collaborative and engaging.
 Student/faculty interaction is paramount.
 With the online learning experience, those interactions with professors and peers are no longer dependent on being on campus.
 The combination of self-paced lectures and weekly live sessions to engage with professors helps to keep students engaged while completing coursework on their own time.
 You no longer have to put your career on hold to build your computer science skillset.